cryonics-institute/checkin/CANVAS.md

 - Google Play and Apple App Store.

 ### Contributor Profiles
-Developers and programmers interested in contributing code should be able to work with React JS.
+Developers and programmers interested in contributing code should be able to work with React Native.
 Designers should be able to work in scalable vector graphics (SVG) format.

 ### Contributor Channels
 New contributors would be gained through the following: